magnars/magnars.com/content/blog-posts/three-tidbits.md

 :blog-post/description

-When we recently added individual pages for each municipality to the new food safety poster site, I caught myself chuckling with satisfaction more than once.
+When we recently added pages for each municipality to the new food safety poster site, I caught myself chuckling with satisfaction more than once.
 It was a good day in the company of Datomic.

 :blog-post/body